A Chair devoted to Comedy at SCA in Robin Williams’ honor: Tribute to the World’s greatest comedian on his 66th birth anniversary!

 Robin was battling depression for a very long time, according to his wife.
 Robin Williams suffered from Parkinson’s disease.
 His autopsy toxicology screen showed anti-depressants, caffeine, and Levodopa (Parkinson’s disease drug).

 The autopsy also pinpointed the true cause of his suicide and death; it was due to Lewy Body Dementia.
-His widow Susan recollected that Robin did have a number of mental disarrays before his death.
+His widow Susan recollected that Robin did have several mental disarrays before his death.

 He used to manifest different symptoms at different times.
-Then he developed depression, anxiety, and paranoia which were diagnosed as part of his Parkinson’s disease.
-It was Lewy Body Dementia that actually took his life.
+His Parkinson’s disease led to the development of depression, anxiety, and paranoia, which were later diagnosed.
+It was Lewy Body Dementia that took his life.

-Also read Facts related to Patricia Ann Vincent-the third wife of late actor Jan-Michael Vincent!
+Also, read Facts related to Patricia Ann Vincent third wife of late actor Jan-Michael Vincent!

 What is Lewy Body Disease?

-It is a degenerative disease in which Lewy bodies get deposited in the brain cells involving memory, thinking, and movement.
+A degenerative disease affects the brain by depositing Lewy bodies in the memory, thinking, and movement-related brain cells.
 It is a gradually progressive disorder.

 There may be rigidity, tremors, and slow movements similar to Parkinson’s disease.
 The patient also may experience visual hallucinations and have altered attention and alertness.
-The cause is not known.
+The cause is unspecified.

 The treatment modality includes treatment of symptoms and management of the associated neurosis.
 There is no cure for this disorder.